tung491/DST-Bot/README.md

 * Send good night wish to the people who I want wish(list that people in wish_id_user.py)* Declined invitation when I was received a invitation to eat, drink or play game(All in bot_rep.py)

-* Send good night wish to the people who I want wish(list that people in wish_id_user.py) add update* Declined invitation when I was received a invitation to eat, drink or play game(All in bot_rep.py)

 * Send good night wish to the people who I want wish(list that people in wish_id_user.py)

-* Decline invitation to play Ever Wing
+* Declined invitation when I was received a invitation to eat, drink or play game(All in bot_rep.py)

+* Send good night wish to the people who I want wish(list that people in wish_id_user.py)